duality-solutions/Dynamic/README.md

 System requirements
 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1 GB of memory available when compiling Dynamic.
-With 512MB of memory or less compilation will take much longer due to swap thrashing.
+It is recommended to have at least 3 GB of memory available when compiling Dynamic.

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------